 Ornithogalum maculatum photographed on the Biekoes Farm near Nieuwoudtville by Cameron McMaster September 2011.

 Pterygodium schelpei is found on sheltered sites on clay soils in renosterveld in the Bokkeveld Mountains and the Karoo.
-Photos taken by Cameron McMaster near Nieuwoudtville September 2011.
+The first two photos were taken by Mary Sue Ittner near Nieuwoudtville September 2006.
+The last two photos taken by Cameron McMaster near Nieuwoudtville September 2011.

 Romulea amoena grows in rocky sandstone soils.
 Photo taken by Mary Sue Ittner near Nieuwoudtville in August 2001.